MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 PWAmp is a music player PWA demo application that defines a widget.
 The PWAmp widget lets users visualize the current song and play the previous or next songs.

-1. If not done yet, install [WinAppSDK 1.2](/windows/apps/windows-app-sdk/older-downloads#windows-app-sdk-12).
+1. If not done yet, install [WinAppSDK 1.2](/windows/apps/windows-app-sdk/older-downloads#windows-app-sdk-12) and enable Developer Mode in Windows 11.

 1. Go to [PWAmp](https://microsoftedge.github.io/Demos/pwamp/) and install the app on Windows 11.